changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

         const char*&& right = "this is a rvalue";
 public:
         void bar(){
-            right = "Also Right"; // here string literal is a rvalue }
+            right = "still rvalue"; // the string literal is a rvalue }
 };